jcnrn/capsuleNetworkCIFAR10/README.md

 A Keras implementation of CapsNet in the paper:
 [Sara Sabour, Nicholas Frosst, Geoffrey E Hinton.
 Dynamic Routing Between Capsules.
 NIPS 2017](https://arxiv.org/abs/1710.09829)
 The current `average test error = 0.34%` and `best test error = 0.30%`.

-**Differences with the paper:**
-- We use the learning rate decay with `decay factor = 0.9` and `step = 1 epoch`,
-while the paper did not give the detailed parameters (or they didn't use it?).
-- We only report the test errors after `50 epochs` training.
-In the paper, I suppose they trained for `1250 epochs` according to Figure A.1?
-Sounds crazy, maybe I misunderstood.
-- We use MSE (mean squared error) as the reconstruction loss and the coefficient for the loss is `lam_recon=0.0005*784=0.392`.
-This should be **equivalent** with using SSE (sum squared error) and `lam_recon=0.0005` as in the paper.

 **TODO**
 - Conduct experiments on other datasets.